techidaily/site-howto/source/_posts/solved-warning-camera-failed-on-samsung-galaxy-s24-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 ![uninstall app](https://images.wondershare.com/drfone/article/2017/07/14997067161727.jpg "uninstall app")

-The App will be removed immediately and its icon will disappear from the Home Screen and you will notice an increase in the storage capacity of your device.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vQbNyknjJJ8?si=RGVIEWLdPbvRC_r6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+The App will be removed immediately and its icon will disappear from the Home Screen and you will notice an increase in the storage capacity of your device.

 ## Part 5: How to fix Camera Failed error by wiping Cache Partition?